About

 If you want to learn more about his background, resume, and other work, you can visit jsvar.com.

-Why routes matter here
+Why dedicated pages matter here

 Why image, video, and audio are handled differently